akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### No One Would Know

 The cold air stung her cheeks.
 High in the treetops, rooks called to one another.
-Beatrice walked with the basket on her hip and her father's words in her ears. *Remember whose hall you enter.*
+Beatrice walked with the basket on her hip and her father’s words in her ears. *Remember whose hall you enter.*

-She began to hum, one of her mother's tunes, and the sound of it steadied her.
+She began to hum, one of her mother’s tunes, and the sound of it steadied her.

 A sudden thunder of wings tore through the trees ahead.
 Beatrice flinched as a cloud of black shapes burst from the branches, their clamour filling the air, their kaah‑kaah harsh and close.
 Her heart jolted against her ribs.
 The birds wheeled against the grey sky, calling and calling.